Jeff Teague: Minnesota Timberwolves (2017–2020)

 On July 10, 2017, Teague signed a three-year, $57 million contract with the Minnesota Timberwolves.
 On December 27, 2017, in a game against the Denver Nuggets, Teague suffered a Grade 1 MCL sprain in his left knee and was subsequently ruled out for two-to-four weeks.
 He returned to action on January 10 against the Oklahoma City Thunder after missing seven games.
+Starting 70 games, Teague helped Minnesota clinch their first winning season and playoff berth since 2004.

 Teague missed six games early in the 2018–19 season with a bruised left knee.
 On December 5, he had a season-high 18 assists in a 121–104 win over the Charlotte Hornets.
 He missed nine games due to left ankle inflammation between mid-December and early January.
 The left foot injury kept him out for a further eight games between late January and early February.
 On March 21, he was ruled out for the rest of the season after reaggravating a left foot injury, originally suffered in December.
 On April 11, it was reported that the surgery Teague underwent for his left ankle was a success.